Hash-AK/PiRPKey/JOURNAL.md

 Back on his pc, he open the usb drive, search for the otp.json that just got decrypted, and add a new field ( something like "sites :Google:com.
 Secret : xxxxxxxxxxx)

-He then unmount the key, which reboot (ask for pin to re encrypt the pins?)
+He then unmount the key, which reboot (ask for pin to re encrypt the files?)

 Now, when he wants to log in that same site; he just scroll troughs his otp in the display, go on that sites otp, and then manually enter it on the website before th stone expire, as showed by a progression bar/countdown timer on the display